r-ex/LegionPlus/README.md

 ## Known Issues
 - UI Images do not export properly (some will be missing data in places, some will just be completely blank)
-- Audio does not export properly (currently does not support the latest version of the game's audio dlls)

 Full TODO/task list is available [here.](https://github.com/r-ex/LegionPlus/projects/1)